MicrosoftDocs/VBA-Docs/api/Publisher.WebTextBox.Limit.md

 ## Example

-This example creates a new Web text box control in the active publication, sets the default text and the character limit for the text box, and specifies that it is a required control.
+This example creates a new web text box control in the active publication, sets the default text and the character limit for the text box, and specifies that it is a required control.

 ```vb